Updated: October 2025

 Changing the landscape of brewing

-That’s where clients like ours come in, transforming the landscape of brewing into a more sustainable one with increased energy security.
+Clients like ours are transforming the landscape of brewing into a more sustainable one, going hand-in-hand with increased energy security.
 For Ludlow Brewing Co in Shropshire their solar PV project started with their cold storage unit, before it grew from 36 kWp to 120 kWp across two roofs in two years.
 Wiper & True also expanded their 40 kWp capacity system to four times its original size between 2021 and 2023.
 Both clients benefited from the support of local government grants that made these projects more accessible.
 For Bluntrock Brewery, they’ve taken it another step further by working towards B Corp status and installing the first CO2 recovery system in a Cornish brewery.

 “The CleanEarth team clearly grasped the logistical complexities of the project.
 It was reassuring for us to know they had the experience and the can-do attitude that the job demanded.” – James Heffron | Founder, Verdant Brewing Co